-Volunteering at Odiyan means becoming an integral and valued part of our community.
+Being a resident volunteer at Odiyan means becoming an integral and valued part of our community.
 We live together, work together, learn together, enjoy and care for our beautiful home together.
-The minimum commitment is six months.

 - Housing — a comfortable room with one roommate, connected to a large covered porch with fabulous views

 - Vegetarian meals — home-cooked and mostly organic (from our gardens!) with open access to our large community kitchen

 - Opportunities for study, reflection, meditation, and participation in community Buddhist practices.

 - Living allowance — $150 per month, $216 after one year